m-01101101/product-analytics/recommendation-systems/readme.md

 Content based recommendations, prioritises items with similar attributes.
 This allows you to recommend new items, as well as leveraging a long-tail of items.
 Content filtering works well when we have a lot of information about the items, but not much data on how people feel about them.

+> This system uses item metadata, such as genre, director, description, actors, etc. for movies, to make these recommendations.
+The general idea behind these recommender systems is that if a person liked a particular item, he or she will also like an item that is similar to it. [ref](https://www.kaggle.com/ibtesama/getting-started-with-a-movie-recommendation-system)

 Encode attributes as a vector to easily calculate distance and similarity between items;

 <img src="md_refs/attributes.png" width=300>